Black rewards credit cards

 These cards are the pinnacle of rewards cards, with impressive points earning power and some really cool perks up for grabs.
 But all that luxury doesn’t come without a price tag, so before you decide to go all in with the creme de la creme of credit cards, check out the details below:

-Black rewards card comparison - page last updated September 19, 2020
+Black rewards card comparison - last updated December 05, 2020

 What is a black rewards card?